Preparation of a task risk analysis (TRA).

 What factors determine the additional risks of an assignment?

-It may happen that the TRA is adjusted during the work.
-This may happen when the proposed work plan turns out to be infeasible in practice, the right tools are missing, working conditions have changed, or an accident or incident has just occurred.
+It can happen that the task risk assessment (TRA) is adjusted during the work.
+This may happen when the proposed work plan turns out not to be feasible in practice, the right tools are missing, working conditions have changed, or an accident or incident has just occurred.

 Who draws up the TRA?

-The TRA is prepared by a team of implementers, planners, work planners and, if necessary, experts.
+The task risk analysis is prepared by a team of implementers, planners, work planners and possibly experts.
 The principal issuing the work permit may also require that a TRA be prepared.
 You can also determine for yourself that the work is unusual and spontaneously prepare a TRA.

 What should you pay attention to?